MPrin in platform component upgrades

 The metaphorical principal of a technical debt

-The “metaphorical principal” amount of a technical debt isn’t like the principal amount of a financial debt.
+The “principal” amount of a technical debt is not like the principal amount of a financial debt.
 In fact, the two are so different that policymakers can make real trouble for their organizations if they fail to take the differences into account.

 Accomac Debtors’ Prison in Accomac, Virginia

-For technical debt management, the associations most people make with the debt concept are unfortunate.
-For example, using the term principal to refer to the metaphorical principal of a technical debt creates risk.
-The risk arises because the metaphorical principal behaves very differently from financial principal.
-Financial principal is typically constant or slowly declining.
-The metaphorical principal of technical debt can exhibit sudden and dramatic fluctuations.
+That’s unfortunate.
+Because the metaphorical principal amounts of most technical debts behave very differently from the principal amounts of financial debts, using the term principal to refer to the metaphorical principal associated with a given kind of technical debt is risky.
+The risk arises from confusing financial principal, which is typically fixed or slowly declining, with the metaphorical principal of technical debt, which can exhibit sudden and dramatic fluctuations.
 These confusions arise because of unintended associations of the technical debt metaphor.

-Most people don’t distinguish the initial principal amount of a technical debt and MPrin.
-But some have addressed it [Seaman 2013].
-For example, Avgeriou et al. define the initial principal of a particular class of technical debt as the savings realized by incurring the debt [Avgeriou 2016].
-They define the current principal as the resources required to deploy a different or better solution at the current time.
+Although the distinction between the initial principal amount of a technical debt and MPrin is not universally recognized [Seaman 2013], some have addressed it.
+For example, Avgeriou et al. define the initial principal of a particular class of technical debt as the savings realized by incurring the debt, and the current principal as the resources required to deploy a different or better solution now [Avgeriou 2016].

-The initial principal concept of Avgeriou et al. is what I call in this blog the MPrin at the time the debt is incurred, or initial MPrin.
-Although the initial MPrin does have some value for decision makers at the time the debt is incurred, it’s most valuable when deciding whether to incur the debt, if, indeed, one has an opportunity to make such a decision.
-However, once the organization incurs the debt, the current MPrin at debt retirement time is what matters; initial MPrin becomes irrelevant.
+The initial principal concept of Avgeriou et al. is what we call in this blog the MPrin at the time the debt is incurred, or initial MPrin.
+Although the initial MPrin does have some value for decision makers at the time the debt is incurred, it’s most valuable when deciding whether or not to incur the debt, if, indeed, one has an opportunity to make such a decision.
+However, once the debt has been incurred, the current MPrin is what matters; initial MPrin becomes irrelevant.

 Policymakers must keep clearly in mind that the MPrin of a given kind of technical debt is the total cost of retiring that debt, at the time it is retired, including all cost sources.